Glendale Motorcycle Accident Attorneys

 Some of the most common causes of motorcycle accidents include:

-- Speeding, following too closely, and other unsafe/illegal driving behaviors
+- Speeding, following too closely, and other unsafe or illegal driving behaviors

 - Side-swiping motorcyclists when changing lanes